 In an increasingly digital society, judicial cooperation relies on e-Justice to facilitate the interaction between different national and European actors in legal procedures.
 At a time when the physical barriers between countries in the European Union have been removed, the digital era poses new cross-border challenges: Challenges related to different standards, different protocols, the cross-border recognition of identities, mandates, electronic signatures, and so forth.

 The e-CODEX project has contributed to improvements of the cross-border access to legal means for citizens and businesses in Europe and facilitated the interoperability between legal authorities within the EU.
-It has built a general-purpose e-Delivery system and has, in the context of its piloting activities, developed “national connectors” to link the national transport infrastructures to the pan-European layer.
+It has built a general-purpose e-Delivery system and has, in the context of those activities, developed “national connectors” to link the national transport infrastructures to the pan-European layer.
 As a result, a number of real-live e-Justice services has been launched within civil and criminal justice, providing Europeans possibility to execute their rights and improving cross-border cooperation between judicial authorities.

 Following successful completion of e-CODEX in May 2016, the Me-CODEX project has been appointed with a task to maintain the existing developments.
-The objective of Me-CODEX is the update, support, and further testing of the e-CODEX building blocks for usage by any piloting Member State.
+The objective of Me-CODEX is the update, support, and further testing of the e-CODEX building blocks for usage by any Member State.
 Furthermore, Me-CODEX has been tasked with a mission to produce a holistic sustainability and governance model, which will ensure daily maintenance of the technical developments in the long term.
 This should not only provide support to the EU Member States which deployed the project solutions but also make them easily accessible for interested parties, thus ensuring further take up.
 Me-CODEX is devoted to continue the efforts for seamless e-Justice services, bringing further value for European citizens and businesses.

 e-Justice portal – a one stop shop for e-Justice